juhaina091/Cancer-Type-Prediction-Tool/README.md

-# Cancer Gene Prediction Web Tool 🧬
+# Cancer Type Prediction Web Tool 🧬

 This is an AI-powered web application for predicting cancer types based on gene expression data.
 It integrates transcriptomic and proteomic insights to provide real-time diagnostic support using machine learning models.